AJ Bell London Triathlon – my first ever triathlon relay

 After a quick change, it was time for us to head home.

 Overall, I LOVED my first ever triathlon relay.
 It was really well-organised and I hope to be back one day to do it as an individual.
 However, I might be tempted by the Olympic Plus event (80k bike ride).

 The data from my first ever triathlon relay

 Our final results can be seen below (although obviously we’re not all male and we do have names!)

 As you can see from the position graph, we started off well, but didn’t really finish strong!

-Stuart clearly had a cracking swim, with a speed that was far above average, and Jez also cycled far better than the average cyclist.
-I let the side down a bit, but as a female who’s 7.5 months pregnant, it’s perhaps not fair to compare my pace with the average male’s pace!
+Stuart clearly had a cracking swim, with a speed that was far above average.
+Jez also cycled far better than the average cyclist.
+I let the side down a bit.
+However, as a female who’s 7.5 months pregnant, it’s perhaps not fair to compare my pace with the average male’s pace!